NQCD/NQCDynamics.jl/docs/src/devdocs/new_methods.md

 ### Solve a trajectory

-To perform a simulation with our new method, we can now write our usual executable script.
+To perform a simulation with our new method, we can now write our usual script.
 In this form, it is just a simple wrapper around an `OrdinaryDiffEq.jl` solver, but by using the other parts of the framework like the `Models` and the `Calculator` interface it becomes straightforward to implement new dynamics methods.